Browns Canyon National Monument

 Don't Miss: Easy hikes to petrified forests are great for the whole family.
 Take the Walk Through Time (1/2 mile) and Petrified Forest (1 mile) trails to see some of the largest petrified sequoias in the world.

-Around the Park: The Gold Belt Tour Scenic and Historic Byway begins near the park.
+Around the Monument: The Gold Belt Tour Scenic and Historic Byway begins near the park.
 Take this 135-mile route through areas that were once integral to Colorado’s gold rush.
 To the east, just outside of Colorado Springs, is the Garden of the Gods, where paved hiking paths weave through a giant natural rock garden.

 Nearby Cities: Cripple Creek, Colorado Springs